 9. Period during which these regulations have effect

-Unless sooner repealed, these regulations have effect for the period of 6 years commencing at the time regulation 5 comes into operation.
+Unless sooner repealed, these regulations have effect for the period that ends at the close of 18 September 2019.

 Note for this regulation:

 Under the Liquor Control Act 1988 section 175(1d), these regulations expire at the end of the period referred to in regulation 9.